-The Body Experts: Do You Have Millennial Anxiety?
+Do You Have Millennial Anxiety?
+Ask The Body Experts

-Even if you don’t suffer from extreme anxiety, maybe you’ve experienced a more day-to-day feeling of unease.
-Or perhaps you’ve occasionally experienced hormone-related jangles around the time of your period?
+Even if you don’t suffer from extreme anxiety, you might’ve experienced a day-to-day feeling of unease.
+Or perhaps you’ve experienced hormone-related anxiety around the time of your period?

 What is anxiety?